tanjo3/tww_apworld/docs/setup_en.md

 If you're playing The Wind Waker, you'll also need:
 * Install [Dolphin Emulator](https://dolphin-emu.org/download/).\
     **We recommend using the latest release.**
-* The latest version of the [TWW AP Client](https://github.com/tanjo3/wwrando/releases/latest).
+* The latest version of the [TWW AP Randomizer Build](https://github.com/tanjo3/wwrando/releases/latest).
 * A The Wind Waker ISO (North American version), probably named "Legend of Zelda, The - The Wind Waker (USA).iso".

 If you intend to play under Linux, you will need to consider the following information.